 The iDeaPLAY V207 breaks away a little from the more conservative style of the previous models by adding a splash of colour with some vivid red highlights.
 I personally find the aesthetics quite pleasing; not boring and at the same time, not flashy or gaudy.

 Starting at the top, there’s a spring steel headband with PU leather on the top and a padded underside with a fabric cover and stylish red stitching.
-At the bottom of the headband, there’s a hinge on each side which enables the headphones to be folded for portability and storage.
+At the bottom of the headband, there’s a hinge on each side that enables the headphones to be folded for portability and storage.

 Further down below the hinge is a straight arm that makes up the adjustment slider, which I’ll get to in a moment.
 The arms are a combination of plastic and metal, so they feel very strong while still being lightweight.
 There is a long rectangular section on the inside that has been cut out and this is where the earcups attach to the main frame.